By Shreekant Dhumale, Mountaineer,

 vegetation or wildlife, and leave natural areas as you found them to preserve

-10. Pre-trek & Post trek Stretching: Practice stretching exercises before starting
+their beauty for future generations. - Pre-trek & Post trek Stretching: Practice stretching exercises before starting

 the trek and after completing each day’s hike to prevent muscle strain and